Leading ADHD treatment center

 - Inability to listen even when spoken to directly.

-- Poor time management and organisational skills.
+- Poor time management and organizational skills.

-- Easily distracted, often without even realising.
+- Easily distracted, often without even realizing.

-- Restlessness, fidgeting and trouble sitting still.
+- Restlessness, fidgeting, and trouble sitting still.

 - Excessively speaks — often interrupting people or blurting out answers.